BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Luckily, `Equip` has three overloaded versions.
 This means we can use the original with all five parameters, but we can also use alternate versions with only the first four, three, or two parameters.
 Using the version with four parameters means the fifth parameter will default to some value automatically.
 Using the version with only two parameters means the last three parameters will default to some values.

-~~The guides on this site don't list the overloaded calls, but you can find them at the GitHub pages linked at the end of this guide.~~ TO-DO: Revise?
+In the linked list of calls and queries, these overloaded calls are listed before the parameters with `@overload` and describe the different versions of it that you can use.

 Unfortunately, as of the time of writing, I don't know of any documentation that lists the default values for every overloaded call.
-I had to experiment with `Equip` to determine that `_AddToMainInventoryOnFail` and `_ShowNotification` both default to `0` (e.g. **false**).
+I had to experiment with `Equip` to determine that `_AddToMainInventoryOnFail` and `_ShowNotification` both default to `0` (false).
 However, I'm not certain what `_ClearOriginalOwner` does or how to test it, and so I don't know what it defaults to.

 An important thing to note is that overloaded calls cannot change the order of the parameters.
 If you want to set the value of the last parameter to be something other than the default, then you have to provide every parameter.